The Province of Ontario announced today that it will continue funding the COVID deficits of local public transit systems beyond March 31st.

 In conclusion, our scenarios show this latest round of funding will sustain the HSR beyond COVID into Fall 2022.

-Transit ridership will remain below pre-COVID levels as people continue to work from home, in-person events remain cancelled, post-secondary schools remain closed, and high school classes are partially online.
+Transit ridership will remain below pre-COVID levels as people continue working from home, in-person events are cancelled, post-secondary schools remain closed, and high school classes are partially online.

-In Fall 2020, HSR ridership was approximately 40% of pre-COVID levels.
+In Fall of 2020, HSR ridership was at approximately 40% of pre-COVID levels.

-In September 2021, we can reasonably expect many in-person activities to resume and for schools to be nearly fully reopen.
+In September 2021, we can reasonably expect many in-person activities to resume and for schools to be nearly fully reopened.